It begins with a small act of disrespect but spirals into a drama that blends anger, power, and an unexpected bond.

 He released her, pulling her into an embrace.
 He wiped her tears and kissed her gently.
 In that moment, a bond was forged, one of power and passion, of darkness and light.

-The Rise of Nergal as King of the Underworld
+Nergal Crowned as King of the Underworld

 Ereshkigal, now both his queen and his consort, bestowed upon Nergal titles of great honor.
 She named him: